gluster/anthill/docs/Developers/Design/CRD_design.md

 deployment, but the same set of CRDs should be used for both where possible.

 A given Gluster cluster is defined by several different Custom Resources (CRs) that form a hierarchy.
-At the top level is the "cluster" CR that describes cluster-wide configuration options such as the "name" for the cluster, the TLS credentials that will be used for securing communication, and peer clusters for geo-replication.
+At the top level is the "cluster" CR (`GlusterCluster`) that describes cluster-wide configuration options such as the "name" for the cluster, the TLS credentials that will be used for securing communication, and peer clusters for geo-replication.

-Below the cluster level are zone definitions.
-These describe the different failure domains that the Gluster servers are spread across.
-This definition describes how pods in the zone should be created (for converged deployments) or where (DNS name) to find existing nodes (for independent mode).
+Incorporated into the cluster definition are a number of node definition templates.
+These describe the different configurations of nodes that the operator can create and how those nodes are spread across failure domains.
+Only nodes that use PersistentVolumes for their storage can be created via template.
+Other node types must be created manually.
+This includes both converged nodes that use local devices (directly accessing the `/dev/...` tree) and independent nodes that reside on external servers.

-Below the zone definitions are individual node definitions that track the state of the individual Gluster pods.
-Manipulating these objects permits an administrator to place a node into a "quiesced" state for maintenance or decommission it entirely.
+Below the cluster definition are node definitions (`GlusterNode`) that track the state of the individual Gluster pods.
+Manipulating these objects permits an administrator to place a node into a "disabled" state for maintenance or to decommission it entirely (by deleting the node object).

 ![Hierarchy of Gluster custom resources](crd_hierarchy.dot.png)